necocen/necocen/README.md

 ### Options

 - **--location**
-  Operates from Tokyo, typically in areas more serene than the city's bustling center.
+  Based in Tokyo, favoring quieter areas over the city's hustle.

 - **--profession**
-  Software developer with experience in multiple languages.
+  A versatile developer, skilled in multiple programming languages.

 - **--hobby-languages**
-  Utilizes Rust, Python, and TypeScript for personal projects.
+  Engages with Rust, Python, and TypeScript for personal projects.

 - **--work-languages**
-  Primarily uses PHP and Go for professional endeavors.
-Previously proficient in Swift, though less practiced recently.
+  Focuses on PHP and Go for professional tasks.
+Has past experience with Swift.

 - **--interests**
-  Passionate about Twitter, Mathematics, Physics, and Philosophy.
+  Enthusiastic about Twitter, Mathematics, Physics, and Philosophy.

 - **--output-device**
-  Interfaces with the external world using a custom-built electro-capacitive 40% keyboard, crafted for smooth and efficient typing.
+  Relies on a custom-built electro-capacitive 40% keyboard for effective interaction.

 - **--latest-hobby**
-  Recently began learning to play the guitar and studying Finnish.
+  Diving into guitar playing and Finnish language studies.

 - **--contact [option]**
   - **twitter**